kaykeigh-zz/galaxy-environment/README.md

 -------------------------------------------------------------------------------------------------------------------

 ## Introduction
-How much the environment affects galaxies is still part of the unknown, as some results are discrepant depending on the sample selection.
-Furthermore, the very definition of environment makes this type of study not trivial, after all *how to define the environment?*
-We can consider the local environment, such as the one associated with a central galaxy and its satellites, or on larger scales such as those associated with groups and clusters.
+The environment has a decisive role in how galaxies evolve.
+We observed a strong correlation between galaxy properties such as color, morphology and their environment.
+However, the definition of environment makes this type of study non-trivial, after all, we can consider the local environment, as the association of a central galaxy and its satellites, or on larger scales, groups and clusters of galaxies.

 There are two wide methods used to define the galactic environment, these are: **Nearest Neighbors and Fixed Apertures**.